twolfson/sexy-bash-prompt/README.md

 ```

 ## Configuration
+### Behavior
+Behavior can be customized with the following environment variables:

+- `PROMPT_SAME_PROMPT_COLOR_ON_MISSING_COMMAND` - If the
+  - `bash` will persist the previous exit code on any missing command (e.g. comment line only, keyboard interrupt, empty command)
+  - Setting to `0` means only show error status for any new command, `1` means show it until overridden by a new command
+  - This behavior doesn't alter the exit code, only the prompt symbol color

 ### Colors
 Colors can be customized by editing `.bash_prompt` directly, or by setting the following environment variables: